 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Hypericum sampsonii is a Perennial up to 0.60 metres tall.
+Hypericum sampsonii is a perennial plant that can grow up to 0.60 metres tall.

 It has edible and medicinal uses.

 There is a report that use of this plant can harm the foetus of pregnant females[

 E. Asia - China, Japan, India.

 ].
 Thickets, streamsides, grassy places, roadsides and cultivated margins at elevations of 100 - 1700 metres[

 Easily grown in any reasonably good well-drained but moisture retentive soil[

 ].
 Succeeds in sun or semi-shade but flowers better in a sunny position[

 This plant is unlikely to be very hardy in Britain, though it might succeed outdoors in the milder areas of the country[